 Hebrew Academy of Nassau County – HANC is an Orthodox, co-educational yeshiva day school located in Plainview, NY, approximately a 30-minute drive from Stony Brook.
 With a diverse student body and high educational standards, HANC provides a wonderful elementary school education.
 More information can be found on their website at www.hanc.org.

 Cheder Chabad – A small, warm yeshiva for Orthodox Jewish children in grades one through eight is located in Lake Grove, 15 minutes from Stony Brook University.
 The school is run by the devoted Mrs. Rochel Goldberg of Chabad of Coram.
 Busing and additional services provided by the school district are provided for Cheder Chabad students.

-Hebrew Schools – For those parents who are enrolling their children in the Three Village Central School District but would like regular Jewish programming, Stony Brook Congregation offers a regular Jewish Youth Chaburah.
-Led by Rabbi Agishtein, this weekly learning group examines specific series in Jewish law beginning with the basic Talmud sources.
-As part of the Youth Chaburah, Rabbi and Dr. Agishtein host a monthly melaveh Malka for all children, with a highly-anticipated “stump the rabbi” session in addition to delicious food.
-Rabbi and Dr. Agishtein are also available for learning with your children prior to bar and bas mitzvah.
-Chabad of Stony Brook runs a comprehensive Hebrew School program for younger children that covers a curriculum of Jewish holidays and rituals, with fun crafts and activities corresponding to the time of year.
-Visit http://www.chabadsb.com/templates/articlecco_cdo/aid/661982 for more information.
+Hebrew Schools – For those parents who are enrolling their children in the Three Village Central School District but would like regular Jewish programming, Rabbi Perlow and Devora are available to learn with your children prior to bar or bat mitzvah, or earlier!
+Chabad of Stony Brook also runs a comprehensive Hebrew School program for younger children that covers a curriculum of Jewish holidays and rituals, with fun crafts and activities corresponding to the time of year.
+Visit https://myvillagehebrew.com/ for more information.